 The same as High Priest’s Tunic previously described.

-The High Priest had two tunics which he wore on the Day of Atonement.
-One-he wore in the morning, and the other in the evening.
-After the conclusion of the Day of Atonement, he will never again wear the white garments in which he officiated on this day.
+The High Priest had two tunics that he wore on the Day of Atonement.
+One he wore in the morning and the other in the evening.
+After the Day of Atonement’s conclusion, he will never again wear the white garments he officiated on this day.
 They are hidden in the place where he removes them.

 "Aaron must then enter the Meeting Tent and take off the linen garments which he had put on when he entered the sanctuary, and leave them there.
 (Leviticus 16:23 NET)